-There’s something about great railway journeys… the clickety-clack of metal on metal and the gentle swaying that keeps us just this side of sick.
-The longer the journey the more interesting, as far as I'm concerned.
+There’s something about great scenic railway journeys… the clickety-clack of metal on metal and the gentle swaying that keeps us just this side of sick.
+The longer the journey, the more interesting.

 When I was a university student in Switzerland, I had a ‘general pass’ – a relatively cheap train travel pass that allowed me to ride all trains (and buses and boats!) in the country for a year.

 These days, you can easily buy a Eurail or Interrail pass to travel across Europe on a single ticket.

 I’d hop on a train after classes, ride from Geneva to Zurich for a few hours, and ride right back, getting home in time for bed.
 I studied in the restaurant or bar car, watching the country go by.
 You couldn’t ask for a better library.

 I took my first train journey when I was five weeks old – my mother packed me up and crossed Europe from Paris to Istanbul on the then Orient Express to join my father.
 I haven’t looked back since and not even a train derailment in Thailand or the Death Gorge in Burma have managed to dampen my enthusiasm for great train journeys.

 What’s so special about these great scenic railway journeys?

 - In some parts of the world, like Europe, trains are fast, often faster than flying.
 You show up and hop on, no major delays or waits (not usually, anyway)

 - You get to see the scenery!